 From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor requires the Foundation to retain as a fund of perpetual duration.
 These deficiencies resulted from unfavorable market fluctuations that occurred shortly after the investment of new contributions.
+Underwater endowment funds totaled \$119,557 at June 30, 2023.
 Underwater endowment funds totaled \$257,852 at June 30, 2022.
-There were no underwater endowment funds as of June 30, 2021.